This app’s video lifting lessons keep blue-collar workforces strong

 Today, 20,000 frontline workers use the smartphone app, which runs each employee through 10 two-week training modules.
 The first week of each module is centered around movement “basics,” with photo- and video-based lessons followed by short quizzes.
 The total time commitment is about five minutes per week.

 The second part of each module involves in-person practice sessions with partners or teams.
 These trainings are led by “champions,” unofficial leaders on the ground.
-Champions, typically shift managers, are selected during new client onboarding, during which Worklete’s strength and conditioning experts, including Navy SEALs and CrossFit star Kelly Starrett (who’s also worked with the New Orleans Saints and Arsenal Football Club), demonstrate the company promise on site.
+Champions, typically shift managers, are selected during new client onboarding, during which Worklete’s strength and conditioning experts, advised by CrossFit star Kelly Starrett (who’s also worked with the New Orleans Saints, Navy SEALs, and Arsenal Football Club), demonstrate the company promise on site.
 Champions are not only featured in the video trainings alongside official Worklete coaches, to make the digital lessons persuasive and personal, but also receive additional resources to set up practice.

 After basic training is complete, things get a bit more interesting.
 Worklete then offers industry- and location-specific content for hundreds of different roles.
 “A truck driver in Quebec will see lessons in French, and receive different modules than a warehouse worker in south Texas who speaks Spanish,” Kanner says.
 Even Hakha Chin, a language spoken by just half a million people in Southeast Asia, is supported on the platform.

 This design has helped Worklete win over the most skeptical employees, who end up using the techniques outside of work, too–when pulling products off shelves at the grocery store, or picking up their children at home.
-The company reports an better than 95% engagement rate among workers, and says clients, who have been “dying for data,” have cut musculoskeletal injury rates by about 50%.
+The company reports a better than 95% engagement rate among workers, and says clients, who have been “dying for data,” have cut musculoskeletal injury rates by about 50%.

 “Companies are good at reporting injuries, but they don’t have leading indicators about where injuries will occur.
 Our platform gives them clear reporting and visibility and insights into how teams are performing,” Post tells Fast Company during a product demo.